Ian Stuart Black

 Ian Stuart Black (21 March 1915 – 13 October 1997) was a British novelist, playwright and screenwriter.
 Both his 1959 novel In the Wake of a Stranger and his 1962 novel about the Cyprus emergency, The High Bright Sun, were made into films, Black writing the screenplays in each case.

-He was the father of actress Isobel Black.

 Early life

 Black attended Daniel Stewart's College in Edinburgh and Manchester University, where he studied philosophy.
 After writing a one-act play and submitting it to the Donald Wolfit Theatre Company, he was asked to join them as an actor.
 Here he met his wife, the actress Anne Brooke, whom he married just prior to being called up for service in the Second World War.
 Following service with RAF Intelligence in the Middle East, he was demobilised in 1946.